bca009/WinBox-for-86Box/README.md

 **System Requirements:**

-  Windows 7 SP1 or Windows 8.1, with the latest updates at minimum.
+  - Minimum: Windows 7 SP1 or Windows 8.1, with the latest updates.
-  Windows 10 is recommended, Windows 11 theoretically also supported.
+  - Recommended: Windows 10, but in theory Windows 11 also supported.

 **The program is written in Delphi 10.3.**